clojure/tools.logging/README.md

 Logging occurs with the `log` macro, or the level-specific convenience macros (e.g., `debug`, `debugf`).
 Only when the specified logging level is enabled will the message arguments be evaluated and the underlying logging implementation be invoked.
-By default that invocation will occur via an agent when inside a running STM transaction.
+By default, that invocation will occur via an agent when inside a running STM transaction.

 ### Namespacing of log entries

-Unless otherwise specified, the current namespace (as identified by `*ns*`) will be used as the log-ns.
-This value can be emitted in the log entry, and used by most logging implementations when using namespace-specific logging levels.
+Unless otherwise specified, the current namespace (as identified by `*ns*`) will be used as the "logger name" when interacting with logging implementations.
+Most logging implementations allow for varying configuration by logger name.

-Note: You should configure your logging implementation to display the name that was passed to it.
-If it instead performs stack-inspection you'll see some ugly and unhelpful text in your logs.
+Note: You should configure your logging implementation to display the logger name that was passed to it.
+If it instead the logging implementation performs stack-inspection you'll see some ugly and unhelpful text in your logs.

 ### Redirecting output to logs

 You can redirect all java writes of `System.out` and `System.err` to the log system by calling `log-capture!`.
 To bind `*out*` and `*err*` to the log system invoke `with-logs`.
-In both cases a log-ns value must be specified in order to namespace the output.
+In both cases a logger name must be provided in lieu of using `*ns*`.

 ## Configuration